einast/einast.github.io/_posts/2019-10-29-Teamsmessagecards-MessageCenter.md

 **\$Hours** - The last x hours the script will look for updates.
 Default in the script is 24 hours, as I run the script on that schedule.

 **\$color** - The color of the card in HTML code.
-I set mine to blue, but feel free to adjust, or simply go without any color coding.
-In this script I choose the same color for all cards.
+I set mine to blue, but feel free to adjust, or simply go without any color coding. *In this script I choose the same color for all cards*.

 The script will request new or updated feature announcements by using the provided application ID and key.